Doppelgänger: Web series

+In non-fiction

+The idea of having a doppelganger is central theme in Naomi Klein's 2023 memoir and political analysis Doppelganger: A Trip into the Mirror World.
+In it, Klein examines the current climate of political polarization and conspiracy thinking by contrasting Klein's worldview with that of Naomi Wolf, for whom Klein is often confused.

 Scientific applications

 Research has found that people who are "true" look-alikes have more similar genes than people who do not look like each other.
 They share genes affecting not only the face but also some phenotypes of physique and behavior, also indicating that (their) differences in the epigenome and microbiome contribute only modestly to human variability in facial appearance.

 Heautoscopy is a term used in psychiatry and neurology for the hallucination of "seeing one's own body at a distance".
 It can occur as a symptom in schizophrenia and epilepsy, and is considered a possible explanation for doppelgänger phenomena.

 Criminologists find a practical application in the concepts of facial familiarity and similarity due to the instances of wrongful convictions based on eyewitness testimony.
 In one case, a person spent 17 years behind bars persistently denying any involvement with the crime of which he was accused.
 He was finally released after someone was found who shared a striking resemblance and the same first name.

+In 1914, Otto Rank began to study the concept of the Doppelgänger and its potential in psychoanalysis.
+Later, in 1919, Sigmund Freud would expand on the psychoanalytical value of Doppelgängers in his work The Uncanny.
+Freud explains that the Doppelgänger, or 'the double,' is an idea rooted in the narcissism of children and is found in mirrors, guardian spirits, souls, and the thoughts of terror associated with death.
+The double begins as a comforting symbol of immortality, but it soon ends as a bringer of death.
+The Doppelgänger is also a manifestation of repressed thoughts related to the psychoanalytical concept of negation.
+The negation involved with the appearance of the Doppelgänger is used as a tool to map out an individual's ego.